dave-s477/softwareKG/README.md

 4. `./entity_linking` contains the files that match common software names and match them to DBpedia entries.
 5. `./knowledge_graph_exploitation` gives same sample functions of how SoftwareKG can be accessed to reproduce our analyses.

+Most of the code works without problems.
+Between the individual steps there might still be some naming inconsistencies/path inconsistencies or data formatting issues which need to be addressed.
+It is planned that the code is updated and refactored in future versions of SoftwareKG.
+It is also planned that the project will be updated to work with Snorkel 0.9.0 instead of 0.7.0.

 The [SoSciSoCi](https://github.com/f-krueger/SoSciSoCi) data used in this repository is lying in the partner repository .
 In the following it will be explained how (and in what order to run this code).